-The existing and proposed ranging areas are represented by area sources within ADMS (EX_RAN_S, EX_RAN_N & PR_RAN).
-Note that the area source covers the parts of the range most likely to be used frequently and not the whole ranging area.
+The poultry houses would have ranging areas, which are represented by two area sources within ADMS (RAN_W & RAN_E).
+Note that the area sources cover the parts of the ranges most likely to be used frequently and not the whole of the ranging areas.

-Details of the source parameters are provided in Tables 3a, 3b and 3c.
-The positions of the sources are shown in Figure 3a (existing scenario) and 3b (proposed scenario).
+Details of the area parameters are provided in Tables 3a and 3b.
+The positions of the sources are shown in Figure 3.